 In-person hypnosis for IBS requires finding a qualified hypnotherapist and undergoing a series of sessions in his or her office.
 It's important to thoroughly interview any propsective hypnotherapist you're considering seeing for IBS (spastic colon) treatments.
 There are IBS-specific questions to ask, and general queries that are necessary as well.

-If you need a starting point to find a trained IBS hypnotherapist in your area, check here for the USA Register and here for the UK Register.
+If you need a starting point to find a trained IBS hypnotherapist in your area, check here for the USA Register.

 The therapist should discuss your IBS symptoms (diarrhea, constipation, pain, gas, bloating) with you and what you hope to achieve in terms of reduction.
 You will then lie down in a comfortable position and the therapist will use one of several techniques to induce a state of hypnosis.